solutionforest/filament-access-management/README.md

 ## Advance Usage

 In default, the menu created will co-exist with the original menu of filament.
-To override the original menu with the menu from this package, modify configs as following:
+To override the original menu with the menu from this package, modify `/config/filament-access-management.php` as following:

 1. Set ```filament.navigation.enabled => true```